markjprice/markjprice/FAQs.md

 2. The second book covers mature and proven web development technologies like ASP.NET Core MVC and controller-based Web API web services, as well as OData, FastEndpoints, and Umbraco CMS for building real-world web projects on .NET 10.
 You will learn how to test your web services using xUnit and test the user interfaces of your websites using Playwright, and then how to containerize your projects ready for deployment.
 3. The third book covers how to build graphical user interfaces for websites, desktop, and mobile apps with Blazor, Avalonia, and .NET MAUI respectively.
 Then you will learn more specialized library topics like internationalization and popular third-party packages including Serilog and NodaTime.
 You will learn how to build native AOT-compiled services with ASP.NET Core Minimal API and how to improve performance, scalability, and reliability using caching, queues, and background services.
 You will implement more services using GraphQL, gRPC, and SignalR, as well as learn how to integrate LLMs to add intelligence to your solutions.
 4. The fourth book covers important tools and skills for a professional .NET developer.
 These include design patterns and solution architecture, debugging, memory analysis, all the important types of testing whether unit, performance, or web and mobile, and then containerization for deployment topics like Docker and Aspire.
 Finally, the book looks at how to prepare for an interview to get the .NET developer career that you want.

+I plan to update the first book for .NET 11 but not the other three.
+So you can expect *C# 15 and .NET 11 – Modern Cross-Platform Development Fundamentals* to be published in November 2026.
+It's repository is here: https://github.com/markjprice/cs15net11

 ## Are there slide decks for your books for educational use?